 - Formal probation

-If there are aggravating factors present, you will likely be charged at the felony level.
-Your Los Angeles DUI lawyer will work diligently to get the charges against you reduced to a misdemeanor or lesser offense so you can avoid some of the more severe consequences of a criminal conviction.
+If there are aggravating factors present, you will likely face charges at the felony level.
+Your lawyer will work diligently to get the charges against you reduced to a misdemeanor or lesser offense so you can avoid some of the more severe consequences of a criminal conviction.

-Contact an Experienced Los Angeles DUI Lawyer for Help Today
+Connect With an Experienced Lawyer for Help Today

-Charges under CA Penal Code 166 may seem minor, but the consequences of a conviction will affect you for the rest of your life.
+Charges under CA Penal Code Section 166 – Violating a Court Order may seem minor, but the consequences of a conviction will affect you for the rest of your life.
 For this reason, you must be proactive and fight for your freedom.
-Work with an experienced Los Angeles DUI lawyer to present a compelling defense strategy.
+You can work with an experienced lawyer to present a compelling defense strategy.